-Washington University in St. Louis’ summer programs for current high school students offer opportunities to earn college credit, conduct research projects, or develop a portfolio — and these are just a few of the options.
+Washington University in St. Louis’ summer programs for current middle and high school students offer opportunities to earn college credit, conduct research projects, or develop a portfolio — and these are just a few of the options.

 The Tyson Research Center offers high school students the opportunity to participate in two field-based informal science education programs in biology.